jkbz64/TwitchQt/README.md

 #### C++11 compatible compiler
 - [JSON for Modern C++ (already included)](https://github.com/nlohmann/json)

-You might ask - why external JSON while there's Qt's JSON library included in Qt Core?
-Well... it simply sucks, but the main problem is that it cannot parse documents bigger than 2^27 bytes (~135MB).

 ## Usage
 #### QMake
 Clone this library wherever you want and just `include(path/to/TwitchQt.pri)` in your .pro file.

-There will be (hopefully) a single .hpp version of this library which will make things easier in the future.
 #### CMake
 ```
 include(FetchContent)